 Texas Education Code 51.907 Course Drop Limit Provisions

-Students who enroll as an entering freshman or a first-time college student in undergraduate courses at any Texas public community college, technical institute, health sciences institution, or any public university offering undergraduate courses must comply with the legislation of TEC51.907.
+Students who enroll as an entering freshman or a first-time college student in undergraduate courses at any Texas public community college, technical institute, health sciences institution, or any public university offering undergraduate courses must comply with the legislation of TEC 51.907.

-TEC51.907 states that students who enroll for the first time during the fall 2007 semester or any subsequent semester are subject to the course drop limit of six course drops.
-This includes any course a transfer student has dropped at another institution.
+semester or any subsequent semester are subject to the course drop limit of six course

 (Collin College will begin to count withdrawn courses Fall 2009 semester.)